TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### First of the Sun

 First of the Sun is a minor world consisting mainly of a large ocean and island systems.
 It has no Shards in residence.
-It has developed human life, as well a type of [[Aviar\|bird]] that forms a Nahel Bond.
+It has developed unique flora and fauna, including a type of [[Aviar\|bird]] that forms a Nahel Bond.

 #### Moons
 First of the Sun has a single moon named First of the First.